shaik1002/biggitlabbomb/doc/user/analytics/value_streams_dashboard.md

 If multiple topics are provided, all topics must match for the project to be included in the results.

+### AI Impact analytics

+DETAILS:
+**Tier:** For a limited time, Ultimate.
+In the future, GitLab Duo Enterprise.
+**Offering:** GitLab.com, Self-managed

+> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/443696) in GitLab 16.11 [with a flag](../../administration/feature_flags.md) named `ai_impact_analytics_dashboard`.
+Disabled by default.
+> - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/451873) in GitLab 17.2.
+Feature flag `ai_impact_analytics_dashboard` removed.

+AI Impact analytics displays SDLC metrics for a group or project in the month-to-date and the past six months.
+You can use this table to observe how changes in the AI usage metric correlate with changes in other metrics.

+The metric **Monthly Code Suggestions Usage rate** represents users that engage with Code Suggestions every month.
+It is calculated as the number of monthly unique Code Suggestions users divided by total monthly [unique contributors](../../user/profile/contributions_calendar.md#user-contribution-events).
+Only unique code contributors, meaning users with `pushed` events, are included in the calculation.

+The month-over-month comparison of the AI Usage unique users rate gives a more accurate indication of this metric, as it eliminates factors such as developer experience level and project type or complexity.

+The baseline for the AI Usage trend is the total number of code contributors, not just users with GitLab Duo seats.
+This baseline gives a more accurate representation of AI usage by team members.
+To learn more about AI Impact analytics, see the blog post [Developing GitLab Duo: AI Impact analytics dashboard measures the ROI of AI](https://about.gitlab.com/blog/2024/05/15/developing-gitlab-duo-ai-impact-analytics-dashboard-measures-the-roi-of-ai/).

+NOTE:
+Usage rate for Code Suggestions is calculated with data starting from GitLab 16.11.
+For more information, see [epic 12978](https://gitlab.com/groups/gitlab-org/-/epics/12978).

 ## Enable or disable overview background aggregation

 DETAILS: